signalogic/SigSRF_SDK/mediaTest_readme.md

 ./mediaTest -cx86 -itest_files/bf2d.INP -obf2d_600_54.cod -Csession_config/melpe_codec_600bps_54bd_npp_post_config
 ```

-Note the .cod file format is used for MELPe coded data.
+In the above command lines audio input is in raw audio format and the .cod file format is used for output MELPe coded data.

 <a name="coCPUCodecTestMeasurement"></a>
 ### coCPU Codec Test & Measurement